-Vitamin D is manufactured in our bodies, and the amount needed is so miniscule that you probably won’t understand why there is so much of a hue and cry about not getting enough.
-The problem of low Vitamin D levels however is ever growing and to assess why, we need to understand the reasons.
+Vitamin D is manufactured in our bodies, and the amount needed is so minuscule that you probably won’t understand why there is so much of a hue and cry about not getting enough.
+The problem of low Vitamin D levels however is ever-growing and to assess why we need to understand the reasons.

 The reasons can be attributed to:

 - Using sunscreen hoping to increase collagen levels.
-The biggest sellers of the cosmetic industries along with sunscreens is for the brightening of the skin, fairness creams.
-All these products for the Indian or darker skin which as it is does not generate Vitamin D easily due to excess melanin, which prevents the natural absorption of sunshine to boost Vitamin D
+The biggest sellers of the cosmetic industries along with sunscreens are for the brightening of the skin, fairness creams.
+The Indian or darker skin does not generate Vitamin D easily due to excess melanin.
+Applying sunscreen further prevents the natural absorption of sunshine to boost Vitamin D

 - The increasing levels of pollution which prevent enough and clear UVB rays from penetrating into our skin.